-The count for a full council election is conducted by a computerised system to scan and record votes in accordance with the 'Weighted Inclusive Gregory' method.
-For byelections a simplified version is used and counted manually, the day after the poll.
+The count for this election will be computerised system to scan and record votes in accordance with the 'Weighted Inclusive Gregory' method and is held in Elgin Town Hall.
+For by-elections a simplified version is used and counted manually.